kbss-cvut/jopa-examples/README.md

 9. **Example07** - JOPA demonstrating support for single inheritance and plural data properties.
 10. **Example08** - JOPA using the Jena OntoDriver and demonstrating support for polymorphism in the object model.
 It is a Spring Boot application, uses declarative transactions and JSON-LD.
-11. **Example09** - JOPA with the [Semantic Object Query Language](https://github.com/kbss-cvut/jopa/wiki/Semantic-Object-Query-Language)
+11. **Example09** - Demonstrating various ways of querying data with JOPA. support.
- support.
 It is a Spring Boot application, uses autowiring of JOPA `EntityManager`, and produces JSON-LD.
 12. **Example10** - Treatment of strings and languages in JOPA.
 This example also contains a sample Gradle build configuration.